Ammar-Haggag/Taskido/README.md

-# Taskido
-Got it!
-Here's the updated LinkedIn post with the mention of the **reminder notification feature**:

----

-🌟 **Introducing Taskidoo: Your Ultimate Task Manager!** 🌟

 I’m thrilled to share an exciting project I’ve been working on — **Taskidoo**, a Python-based application designed to streamline your productivity and help you stay on top of your tasks!